 Maintaining Retinol Use

 Using retinol is a long-term commitment to achieve and maintain desired results.
-As your skin evolves and adjusts to retinol, it may be necessary to adapt your usage.
+As your skin changes and adjusts to retinol, it may be necessary to adapt your usage.
 If you experience excessive dryness or irritation, you can reduce the frequency or concentration temporarily until your skin adjusts.

 It’s also essential to use broad-spectrum sunscreen during the day to protect your skin from potential sensitivity to sunlight.
 Regularly monitoring your skin’s response and adjusting your retinol routine accordingly will ensure optimal benefits.